Stu Phillips (composer)

 Stuart Phillips (born September 9, 1929) is an American composer of film scores and television series theme music, conductor and record producer.
-He is perhaps best known for composing the theme tunes to the television series McCloud (TV series), Battlestar Galactica and Knight Rider.
+He is best known for composing the theme tunes to the television series McCloud, Battlestar Galactica, and Knight Rider.

 Biography

 Career

 Phillips studied music at The High School of Music & Art in New York City, New York, and at the Eastman School of Music in Rochester, New York.
 While at Eastman, he began arranging music for the Rochester Civic Orchestra.

-In 1958, Phillips began composing television and film scores.
-One of his first scores was for Columbia's 1964 movie, Ride the Wild Surf.
-He also founded Colpix Records and produced hits for Nina Simone, The Skyliners and Shelley Fabares, (pronounced 'fab bray').
-Stu Phillips produced "Johnny Angel" for Shelly Fabares, who played the teen-age daughter on The Donna Reed Show.
-According to Joel Whitburn's 'Billboard Book of Top 40 Hits' "Johnny Angel" was released March 17, 1962, and was a #1 hit from April 7–20, 1962 staying on the charts for 13 weeks.
-There was also a follow-up hit to "Johnny Angel" called "Johnny Loves Me" which also made the Top 40 (#21) in July of '62.
+In 1958, Phillips began composing for Columbia Pictures' television and record subsidiaries.
+He founded Colpix Records and produced high-charting hits for James Darren, Nina Simone, The Skyliners, Shelley Fabares, and The Monkees.
+He also furnished music for Columbia's television series, including The Donna Reed Show with Fabares and The Monkees.
+Phillips branched out into motion-picture work, and scored Columbia's 1964 movie, Ride the Wild Surf.

 In the mid-1960s, he worked for Capitol Records and created, produced and arranged for the easy listening studio orchestra the Hollyridge Strings.
 Excerpts from the Hollyridge Strings album The Beatles Song Book can be heard on the 1964 Capitol documentary album The Beatles' Story.